-Our aim is to provide students with skills and processes that allow them to integrate seamlessly into the world of work and become confident young women capable of making decisions that reflect the triple bottom line in business – financial, social and environmental responsibilities.
+The Business Faculty continually strives to provide students with up-to-date, relevant information and experiences based on current industry practices.
+We aim to provide students with skills and processes that allow them to achieve success at a tertiary institution and integrate seamlessly into the world of work.
+We encourage the girls to become confident young women capable of making decisions that reflect the triple bottom line in business – financial, social and environmental responsibilities.

 Business Communication and Technologies

 Business Communication and Technologies fosters intellectual development by encouraging students to think critically about the changing world of business.
 They examine social, ethical, cultural and environmental implications of business activities and the roles that leaders, governments and employees play in these processes.

 Relevant topics such as the use of social media, managing people, whistleblowers, sustainability and international business allow the students to see the relevance of their learning to actual business situations.
 To enhance their learning, the girls participate in videoconferences with business experts and discuss current business issues with guest visitors.
 All learning is underpinned with an understanding of the need for excellent communication, quality workteams and efficient technology skills.

 Business Studies provides exciting opportunities for students to develop a small business undertaking in order to make a profit.
 Through their experiences they learn the importance of effective communication, workteams, maintaining accurate records, decision making and managing money.
 More importantly, they learn about the need to provide for their own security through investing and superannuation.

 Students incorporate into their learning an understanding of the ever-changing global environments within which businesses operate and the need to appreciate the beliefs systems from other cultures.
 By examining the role of the consumer in a global society, the girls at Moreton Bay College become aware of their own rights and responsibilities in becoming effective consumers.